 Obviously, if $ g $ is uniformly (locally) H\"older around $ M_1 $, then it is uniformly continuous around $ M_1 $.
-Even if $ M $, $ N $ are metric space, the above definition of (local) $ \theta $-H\"olderness in general does not imply $ g $ is actually H\"older.
-(For example, a $ C^1 $ map in some set has $ 0 $ derivatives but it might not be a constant.)
-However, if the metrics are length metrics, then it turns out to be true; see \autoref{length} for details, where the term thereof uses upper scalar uniform $ \alpha $-H\"older constant instead of uniformly (locally) $ \theta $-H\"older constant.
+Even if $ M $, $ N $ are metric spaces, the above definition of (local) $ \theta $-H\"olderness in general does not imply $ g $ is actually H\"older.
+(For example, a $ C^1 $ map in some set has $ 0 $ derivative but it might not be a constant.)
+However, if the metrics are length metrics, then it turns out to be true; see \autoref{length} for details, where we use `upper scalar uniform $ \alpha $-H\"older constant' instead of `uniform (local) $ \theta $-H\"older constant'.